Find Affordable College Courses

 Top Schools for an Associate in History

-Out of the 6 schools in the United States that were part of this year’s ranking, Utah Valley University landed the # 2 spot on the list.
-Located in the city of Orem, UVU is a public school with a fairly large student population.
+A rank of #2 on this year’s list means Utah Valley University is a great place for history students working on their associate degree.
+Located in the small city of Orem, UVU is a public college with a fairly large student population.

 Read full report on History at Utah Valley University